librenms/librenms/doc/API/Devices.md

 - port_association_mode: method to identify ports: ifIndex (default), ifName, ifDescr, ifAlias
 - poller_group: This is the poller_group id used for distributed poller setup.
 Defaults to 0.
+- location or location_id: set the location by text or location id
 - force_add: Set to true to force the device to be added regardless of it being able to respond to snmp or icmp.